+5.1.1.
+Requesting Approvals

+The department initiating the Procurement shall request approval of the award of a Procurement Contract by: i) entering the procurement details into the Authority's Procurement Site; ii) uploading all supporting documentation for electronic approval by the initiating Department Head within the Procurement Site, including, but not limited to:

+- a written memorandum detailing the Competitive Procurement Method or justifying an exemption, and describing the evaluation process and the basis for determining the selected Bidder as best value; - copies of all Cost Proposals received; - the Selected Bidder's Vendor Responsibility Report and W-9 IRS Tax Form: and - the Selected Bidder's Financial Statements.

+5.1.2 Award Package Reviews

-- 5.1.1.
-The department initiating the Procurement shall request approval of the award of a Procurement Contract by submitting to the CCO: i) a completed Bidder approval checklist as well as all accompanying materials as set forth in such checklist; ii) a written memorandum detailing the Competitive Procurement Method, or justifying an exemption, and describing the evaluation process and the basis for determining the selected Bidder (i.e., lowest cost, best value); and iii) written approval of the initiating Department Head. - 5.1.2.
-The award of Procurement Contracts, and any subsequent Amendments, shall be approved by the CCO, Director of Diversity and the General Counsel's office as follows: - The CCO shall verify that the Bidder is responsible (and, in the case of a Centralized Contract from OGS, that the Bidder's OGS certification is valid), has submitted certificates of insurance in accordance with the Solicitation requirements, and, as applicable, that the selection was made pursuant to these Guidelines and the terms of the Solicitation. - The Director of Diversity shall verify that M/WBE requirements have been met, including the Bidder's Workforce Participation and M/WBE plan. - The General Counsel's Office shall review and approve documentation supporting the Procurement, including the supporting memorandum. - 5.1.3.
-In addition to the approvals required above, any award of a Procurement Contract with a value: - Less than \$150,000, must be approved by the Chief Financial Officer, except if the Chief Financial Officer is the initiating Department Head of the Procurement, then the most senior administrative officer; - Exceeding\$150,000 must also be approved by the President; and - Exceeding \$500,000 must also be approved by the Board. - 5.1.4.
+The award of Procurement Contracts, and any subsequent Amendments, must be approved by the CCO, Director of Diversity and the General Counsel's office as follows:

+The CCO may approve a Procurement Contract once the CCO has i) verified that the Bidder is responsible (and, in the case of a Centralized Contract from OGS, that the Bidder's OGS certification is valid) and has submitted certificates of insurance in accordance with the Solicitation requirements, and, ii) as applicable, that the selection was made pursuant to New York State Law, these Guidelines, and the terms of the Solicitation.

+- The Director of Diversity may approve a Procurement Contract once he/she has verified that MWBE and SDVOB requirements have been met pursuant to Article 15-A and Article 17B respectively, including the approval of initial Bidder's Workforce Participation, SDVOB, and MWBE Utilization Plans or updates to those plans which may be required for Amendments. - The General Counsel shall review and approve documentation supporting the Procurement, including the supporting memorandum.

+5.1.3 Approval Thresholds

+In addition to the approvals required above, any award of a Procurement Contract with a value:

+- Up to \$150,000 must be approved by the Chief Financial Officer, except if the Chief Financial Officer is the initiating Department Head of the Procurement, then the Vice President of Administration; - Exceeding \$150,000 must also be approved by the President; and - Exceeding \$500,000 must also be approved by the Board.

+5.1.4 Additional Approvals

 In addition to the approvals required above, Board approval is required for all contracts with a term exceeding one year.
 However, the following types of contracts with terms exceeding one year do not require approval by the Board unless otherwise required pursuant to Sections 5.1.3, 5.3.1 or 5.3.2 herein: (1) equipment and vehicle leases; (2) warranties and maintenance contracts relating to leased or owned equipment and vehicles; (3) renewals of software licenses; and (4) software support contracts

-5.2.
-Contract Amendment Approvals
+5.2 Contract Amendment Approvals